daanklijn/embedded-rust-experiments/README.md

 Each of the experiments can be found in their own dedicated file / folder.
 In order to run a specific one, make sure that it is being called in `main.rs` and comment the other ones out.

-After connecting to the stm32 using a StLink, the project can be ran using `cargo build` and `cargo run`.
+After connecting to the stm32 using a StLink, the project can be run using `cargo build` and `cargo run`.
 The `run` command will automaticaly fires up GDB and sets up the connection to OpenOCD.

 Below you can find a short description of the experiments and the breadboard setup I used.